DSC-McMaster-U/Auto-ML/cloud-infra/README.md

 Follow [these](https://cloud.google.com/sdk/docs/install) instructions.

 ## Run the terraform file
 First, make sure you're in the directory containing the main.tf file (i.e. the cloud-infra folder).
+In order to connect to the correct service account, you'll also need the service account's key to be accessible to the main.tf file.
+On our discord channel, in our cloud thread, pinned is a **credentials.json** file that you'll need to download and place in this same directory.

 To initialize the working directory with the tf file, run:

 `terraform init`